r0wdiggity/personneltracker/README.md

 Admin staff and HR sections upper, mid, and lower levels manage personnel data using numerous Excel spreadsheets and paper documents.
 This creates several challenges:

   * Unncessary duplication of personnel data
+  * One person editing a spreadsheet locks it for others
   * Inefficient information management flows
   * Leaders cannot quickly obtain reports and mine statistics